1601-mma2013/Performance-Enhancer/README.md

 **1. Patterns in user and customer behaviours**

-	Pattern user
+	Pattern user.

-	Lazy
+	Lazy.

-	Sleeps late
+	Sleeps late.

-	Likes to discover new things
+	Likes to discover new things.